Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 ### Fields: working with required fields
 * Required fields are marked by their name in the title row shown as bold black text (standard fields are regular light text)
 * For test steps, required fields are shown in black, but not bold text.
+* For a given artifact, the required fields are:

+    * System Standard fields that are required for artifact creation such as name/title, type, some dates, and others
+    * Custom Property fields if the `Allow Empty` at the custom property definition is toggled to `No`

 ### Fields: how certain 'special' fields work
 * **ID Fields**: This field MUST be left blank *__unchanged__* to add new items to Spira.
 Any rows with entries in the ID fields *__will be skipped over with error__* are skipped over.